 Snapchat can allow you to engage with your audience, network with others, and create personalized relationships with customers – as long as you provide your audience with something of value.
 If your business is holding a promotional deal for a new product or service, Snapchat is an excellent way to incentivize your audience to participate.

 For example, you can offer exclusive deals to customers that engage with you on Snapchat.
 Snapchat is also a great way to provide exceptional customer service to your customers.
 Perhaps you can post a video that answers your customers’ questions about product concerns.

 Integrating Snapchat into Your Marketing

 Snapchat isn’t going anywhere.
-As the app continues to increase in popularity and new features are added, it can become an invaluable marketing tool for your small business.
+As the app continues to increase in popularity and new features get added, it can become an invaluable marketing tool for your small business.
 But remember that it is important to have fun with Snapchat as you discover how to leverage it for your marketing goals.
 Snapchat’s strength lies in creating fun moments for your audience and raising your brand awareness.
 If you would like more information on Snapchat or would like to set up an account, contact the social media experts at Premiere Creative.
 Call (973) 346-8100.
 Don’t forget to check out our MUST-READ blog about Snapchat Public Profiles.